substancelab/deferred_associations/Readme.markdown

    Same applies for Rails 2.3's "before_save" method.
 When it is called, the before_save callbacks from the module were executed already and they wouldn't notice any change in the association.

-2. Be aware, that tha habtm association objects sometimes asks the database instead of giving you the data directly from the array.
+2. Be aware, that the habtm association objects sometimes asks the database instead of giving you the data directly from the array.
 So you can get something like

    room = Room.new